Patty Pravo: 1960s and 1970s

 In spring 1976, Pravo released Tanto (So Much), a collaboration with Vangelis, who arranged the songs and played keyboards on the album.
 It was a top 10 chart success in Italy, and the title song was performed at the Festivalbar outside competition.
 Later in 1976, she released yet another self-titled record, this time for Dischi Ricordi.
-The album was highly experimental in nature, introducing rock and funk into Pravo's music, and heavily using uncommon at that time synthesizers.
+The album was highly experimental in nature, introducing rock and funk into Pravo's music, and its heavy use of synthesizers was uncommon at that time.
 It underperformed commercially, although the single "Grand hotel" was moderately successful in the charts.

 At the end of 1977, Pravo signed with RCA for the third time, and the following year released the single "Pensiero stupendo" ("Wonderful Thought").
 It became one of her biggest hits, reaching no. 2 in the Italian chart and staying in the top 5 for nine consecutive weeks.
 The song was later included in the album Miss Italia which peaked at no. 8 in Italy.
 Some of the songs from this LP were performed in the controversial Italian TV show Stryx, in which Pravo appeared alongside such singers as Amanda Lear and Grace Jones.
 In 1979, she recorded a new album in Munich with German producers Rainer Pietsch and Michael Holm, hence the title Munich Album.
 Musically, it was a blend of electronic and rock music, influenced by punk, which was also reflected in Pravo's new image.
 The LP did not match the success of the predecessor, but spawned the moderate hit "Autostop".